Leaderboard

 5 points

-I think we have to get to the place where we accept that Joe Biden is in decline, but it can be successfully mitigated.
+3. I think we have to get to the place where we accept that Joe Biden is in decline, but it can be successfully mitigated.
 Given the alternative and what's at stake, we accept the inside intel that Joe remains highly knowledgeable and capable on important subjects -- vastly better than Donald Trump -- and that Joe will remain prone to both physical and verbal missteps while under constant scrutiny.
 The party stops pretending he's not too old and that we didn't deserve someone younger and more inspiring, but instead it transparently limits his press conferences and extemporaneous opportunities, and begins delegating more public roles to his cabinet members and spokespeople.
 Biden is the President and will give some perfectly good speeches when needed, but it will be a team effort.
 And if you look at the team Biden assembles vs. the team Trump will assemble, it's not even close.
 It's grown ups vs. the worst teenagers you can imagine.
-It's Big Ten vs Community College.4 points
+It's Big Ten vs Community College.

 3 points

-Ehhhh, I am torn on this.
+10. Ehhhh, I am torn on this.
 I have no idea how it would work BUT a HS kid that lives at home with Mom/Dad in a 600K house...just doesn't need 18 dollars an hour to work at Crumble Cookie.
 With that said, the capitalist in me says that everyone should take every freaking penny they can get...
 But then the hungry side of me says that I hate paying 10 dollars at McDonalds.
 Literally, this is more confusing to me than capital punishment, term limits or abortion.
-Those are all easy.2 points
+Those are all easy.

 2 points